What is the VicArts Grants?

-The VicArts Grants program invests in the creative endeavours and professional practice of Victoria’s independent artists and arts companies.
+The VicArts Grants is a program that invests in the creative endeavours and professional practice of Victoria’s independent artists and arts companies.
 It provides one-off support for discrete projects and programs that will develop and bring dynamism to Victoria’s arts sector.
 The program is open to new ideas, new modes of practice and new approaches to delivery of the arts that will build on Victoria’s position as a cultural leader.

 The VicArts Grants program aims to develop a strong, innovative and diverse independent arts sector in Victoria.
 It does this by: